The MIT Edgerton Center Engineering Design Workshop offers high school students the opportunity to design and build creative projects.

 Eligibility Requirements

-- This program is for rising 9th through 12th grade students.
+- This program is for rising 9th through 12th grade students who are at least 14 years old.

 Deadline